-We are still living in the world.
-Because of this there are times that our faith will be severely tested because of what is going on in our exterior world.
+Because we live in the world there are times that our faith will be severely tested because of what is going on in our exterior world.
 We might experience great suffering and we may even be confronting incarnate evil in our lives at the present.
 With the prophet Habakkuk we can cry out: